 About Ramah

-Ramah, meaning “a place of rest,” is a locally-led Ghanaian organisation born in the district Ghana forgot.
+Ramah, meaning “a place of elevation,” is a locally-led Ghanaian organisation born in the district Ghana forgot.
 We are not outsiders flying in.
 We speak the language.
 We know every village by name.
 We deliver evidence-based programmes and advocate for the systemic changes that created Nabdam's poverty.
 When you partner with us, your gift funds both service and justice.

 “Pure and genuine religion in the sight of God the Father means caring for orphans and widows in their distress.”— James 1:27 (NLT)